 Wide-eyed in wonder, I spoke out,

 “Wow!
 What a contrast from the noisy, pandering, power-hungry leaders on the mainland.
 Though she does remind me of the story of a famous Native American chief — Chief Red Cloud.
 Being poor and naked, he claimed to have no desire for riches, but only for peace and love and to teach the children of the village well.”

 The young islander replied,

-“Yes, I’ve heard that one could easily identify the chief by seeking out the poorest Indian in the village — the chief typically being the most generous individual in the tribe.”
+“Yes, I’ve heard that one could easily identify the Indian chief by seeking out the poorest person in the village — the chief typically being the most generous individual in the tribe, the greatest go-giver.”

 He grabbed the small canteen that was clipped on the belt around his waist,

-“Let us share a kava drink to honor these enlightened and beloved leaders.”
+“Let us share a kava drink in honor of these two enlightened and beloved leaders.”